zsofiasomlai/pbx-group-security/content/challenges/risk/RI-RF-risk-framework.md

 title       : Risk Frameworks
 key         : RI-RF
 area        : risk
-difficulty  : medium
+difficulty  : hard
-skills      : Risk Management
+skills      : Risk Management, Standards and Policy Creation
 ---

 Share an anonymised risk framework, policy and standard that you have created in a previous role